 Referrer's Name:

 Referrer's Agency:

 Telephone:

 Email:

 Date of Referral:

 Child's Details

-Name:

-DOB: Mosaic ID:

-Ethnicity: Gender:

-Address: Sibling(s):

-Is the child open to CSWS?
+Name: DOB: Mosaic ID: Ethnicity: Gender: Address: Sibling(s): Is the child open to CSWS?
 Yes / No Is the child open to Early Help?
-Yes / No

-Does the child have a disability or SEN?
+Yes / No Does the child have a disability or SEN?
 Is the child attending an educational provision?
-(Please state) Yes / No

-What type of educational provision does the child attend?
-(Please state details of their timetable and attendance) (1 Touce State)

-What service(s) are currently working with the child?

-Type of Exploitation: (please tick) CSE CCE Both CSE & CCE

-Has the child experienced online abuse?
-(If yes, please state which online platforms/names) Yes / No

-Has a Child Exploitation Assessment (Toolkit) be completed? (please tick) (please delete) Yes / No Date of last toolkit:
+(Please state) Yes / No What type of educational provision does the child attend?
+(Please state details of their timetable and attendance) What service(s) are currently working with the child?
+Type of Exploitation: (please tick) CSE CCE Both CSE & CCE Has the child experienced online abuse?
+(If yes, please state which online platforms/names) Yes / Nc Has a Child Exploitation Assessment (Toolkit) & completed? (please tick) (please delete) Yes / No Date of last toolkit: Assessed Level of Risk: No Risk L Risk ow Risk Medi um Risk High

-Assessed Level of No Risk Low Risk Mediu ım Risk High Risk: Risk VRMP in place?
-Yes / No Has the ere been C?
+VRMP in place?
+Yes / No Has there been an FGC?
 Yes / No Has a Mapping Meeting taken place?
-Yes / No of a pe of child identifie ed as at risk of Yes / No Has the child been discussed at MACE previously?
+Yes / No Is the child part of a peer group of children identified as being at risk of exploitation?
+Yes / No Has the child been discussed at MACE previously?
 If so, please provide a summary of previous MACE actions / interventions.
-What is the main presenting issue(s): What is happening right now for the child that you are concerned about in relation to potential exploitation? (eg. If the child is going missing, how often, where do they go missing to if known, what do missing episodes look like?)
+What is the main presenting issue(s): What is happening right now for the child that you are concerned about in relation to potential exploitation? (e.g., If the child is going missing, how often, where do they go missing to if known, what do missing episodes look like?)
 Consider what the associated risk(s) are.
 What concern(s) are the presenting issue(s) causing?
 What are you worried will happen to the child?
 What or who are protective factor(s) in the child's life?

-TO BE COMPLETED IN NTERNALLY : Screened By: Date: Has the refe been accep Yes / ted?
-MACE Pa Date: inel If referral not accepted, please state why:
+TO BE COMPLETED INTERNALLY:

+Screened By: Date: Has the referral been accepted?
+Yes / No MACE Panel Date: If referral not accepted, please state why:

-Appendix 9 Radicalisation Response Checklist
+Appendix 12 Radicalisation Response Checklist